 (d) was disclosed to Producer, other than under an obligation of confidentiality, by a third party who had no obligation not to disclose such information to others.

 5.3 Authorized Disclosure.
-Notwithstanding any provision to the contrary, Producer may disclose Confidential Information (a) to the extent required by law or any governmental authority, or (b) to its Representatives on a “need to know” basis under an obligation of confidentiality, provided, that Producer shall use commercially reasonable efforts to secure confidential treatment of such information required to be disclosed.
+Notwithstanding any provision to the contrary, Producer may disclose Confidential Information (a) to the extent required by law or any governmental authority, or (b) to its Representatives on a “need to know” basis in furtherance of the Purpose, under an obligation of confidentiality, provided, that Producer shall use commercially reasonable efforts to secure confidential treatment of such information required to be disclosed.
 Prior to disclosing any Confidential Information under this Section 5.3, Producer shall take reasonable steps to give Ethos sufficient notice of the disclosure request for Ethos to contest the disclosure request.

 5.4 Personal Data Rights and Obligations.

 (a) Rights to Personal Data.
 As between the Parties, Producer holds all right, title and interest in Producer Personal Data prior to transmittal or otherwise making available such Producer Personal Data to Ethos.
 Upon Ethos’s receipt, acquisition of, or other access to Producer Personal Data, such Producer Personal Data also becomes Ethos Personal Data.
 Ethos holds all right, title and interest in Ethos Personal Data.
-For clarity, Producer has no ownership interests in Ethos Personal Data.
+For clarity, Producer has no ownership interest in Ethos Personal Data.

 (b) Usage Restrictions.
 To the extent Ethos discloses or otherwise makes available Ethos Personal Data to Producer, Producer shall (i) only use Ethos Personal Data for purposes of (A) assessing Ethos’s compliance with its obligations under this Agreement and (B) servicing — in relation to the Products — the respective Sales Lead to whom the Personal Data relates; and (ii) not sell, share, transmit or otherwise disclose Ethos Personal Data to third parties without Ethos’s prior written consent.
 At the Agreement’s termination or upon Ethos’s written request, Producer shall promptly delete or cause the deletion of all Ethos Personal Data in Producer’s care, custody or control except to the extent retention thereof is required by applicable law.
-To the extent that Producer continues to use, store, retain or otherwise process Ethos Personal Data subsequent to the Agreement’s termination, Producer shall continue to abide by its obligations under this Section 5.4 (Personal Data Rights and Obligations).
+To the extent that Producer continues to possess, use, store, retain or otherwise process Ethos Personal Data subsequent to the Agreement’s termination, Producer shall continue to abide by its obligations under this Section 5.4 (Personal Data Rights and Obligations).

 Indemnities and Insurance.